Compute

 lock/nolock

 Whether to use the NLM protocol to lock files on the server.
-If nolock is specified, the lock is valid only for applications on the same host.
-It is invalid for applications on any other hosts.
-The recommended value is nolock.
-If this parameter is not specified, lock is used by default.
-Then, other servers cannot write data to the file system.
+If nolock is specified, the lock is valid only for applications on the same client.
+It is invalid for applications on any other clients. nolock is recommended.
+If this parameter is not specified, lock is used.
+Then, other clients cannot write data to the file system.

-Protocol used by NFS clients to send requests to the server.
+Protocol used by the NFS client to send requests to the server.
 You can use either UDP or TCP.

 General Purpose File System does not support UDP.
-Therefore, you need to set proto to tcp for General Purpose File Systems.
+Therefore, you need to specify tcp for general purpose file systems.

 Figure 1 Shared Path

-For more performance optimization mount options, see Table 2.
-Use commas (,) to separate parameters.
+When mounting the file system, you can add performance optimization options described in Table 2.
+Use commas (,) to separate them.
 A command example is provided as follows:

 Description